 Employee representatives- their role is to negotiate with employers on behalf of employees and others no matters of collective concern to all employees.

-(Relevant sections of the manual are Part 7, Chapters 3, 4, 5, 6 and 7.)
+(Relevant sections are Manual 1, Part 7, Chapters 3, 4, 5, 6 and 7.)

 Identify the main objectives of an international benefits manager.